Infant formula

+Usage

-The use and marketing of infant formula has come under scrutiny.
+The use and marketing of infant formula have been subject to scrutiny.
 Breastfeeding, including exclusive breastfeeding for the first 6 months of life, is widely advocated as "ideal" for babies and infants, both by health authorities—and accordingly in ethical advertising of infant formula manufacturers.

-Despite the recommendation that babies be exclusively breastfed for the first 6 months, less than 40% of infants below this age are exclusively breastfed worldwide.
-The overwhelming majority of American babies are not exclusively breastfed for this period—in 2005 under 12% of babies were breastfed exclusively for the first 6 months, with over 60% of babies of 2 months of age being fed formula, and approximately one in four breastfed infants having infant formula feeding within two days of birth.
+Despite the recommendation that babies be exclusively breastfed for the first 6 months, 48% of infants below this age are exclusively breastfed worldwide.
+The overwhelming majority of American babies are not exclusively breastfed for this period—in 2025 24.9% of babies were breastfed exclusively for the first 6 months, with nearly 40% of babies less than 3 months of age being supplemented with infant formula in 2022, and approximately 20% of infants having infant formula feeding within two days of birth.

-Some studies have shown that use of formula can vary according to the parents' socio-economic status, ethnicity or other characteristics.
-For example, according to a research conducted in Vancouver, Canada, 82.9% of mothers breastfeed their babies at birth, but the number differed between Caucasians (91.6%) and non-Caucasians (56.8%), with the difference essentially attributed to marital status, education and family income.
-In the United States, mothers of lower socio-economic status have been found less likely to breastfeed, although this may be partly related to adverse effects of government nutrition supplementation programs that provide subsidies for infant formula.

 The use of hydrolysed cow milk baby formula versus standard milk baby formula does not appear to change the risk of allergies or autoimmune diseases.

 Use of infant formula

-In some cases, breastfeeding is medically contraindicated.
-These include:
+In some cases, breastfeeding is medically contraindicated; these include: